-where all bias and coupling parameter will be set differently depending on the actual model.
+where all the bias and coupling parameters will be set differently depending on the actual model.

 An extra weighting between the different types of parameters is realized implicitly via the size of the individual parameters.
 Apart from the Ising parameters, the main structural parameters that describe this model can be summarized as: \begin{itemize} \item number of epigenetic markers $M$ \item number of nucleosomes $N$ \item maximum correlation length $L$, \end{itemize} which is abbreviated as $[M,N,L]$.
 Considering the annealing process, additional hyper-parameters are annealing time $T_A$, chain strength $J_C$ and number of samples $n_{smpl}$.
 Adhering to suggestions made in \cite{CDFLearning} based on biochemical importance, the maximum model size is set to $M_\text{max} = 12$, $N_\text{max} = 25$ and $L_\text{max} = 5$, i.e. $[12, 25, 5]$.
-Due to the nucleosomically shared QUBO parameters that produce a nucleosome-independent objective\footnote{(meaning that states that only differ by a periodic shift in nucleosome positions produce the same objective energy)}, the model can be regarded as ``convolutional'' in analogy to positionally shared weights in convolutional neural networks.
+Due to the nucleosomically shared QUBO parameters that produce a nucleosome-independent objective\footnote{(meaning that states that only differ by a periodic shift in nucleosome positions produce the same objective energy)}, the model can be regarded as ``convolutional'' in analogy to positionally shared weights in convolutional neural networks \cite{lecunCNN, pinaya2020convolutional}.

-The primary goal of these models is to sample chromatin configurations that resemble the structural features of real chromatin domains observed in experimental genomic data.
+The Hamiltonian in Eq.~(3) defines an energy landscape over binary incidence states of epigenetic marks along the chromatin fiber.
+A \emph{chromatin configuration} refers to one such state, represented by the tensor $\mathbf{x}$, which encodes the presence or absence of specific marks at each nucleosome position.
+While $\mathbf{x}$ can be observed experimentally for real cells, our goal is to \emph{sample} configurations from the model that reproduce the statistical properties of empirical data rather than minimize to a single ground state.
+The coupling parameters $Q$ in Eq.~(3) are optimized during the training phase using experimental statistics (Section~II.4), ensuring that low-energy states correspond to biologically plausible domain structures.
+Thus, optimization applies to $Q$, whereas sampling explores ensembles of $\mathbf{x}$ configurations consistent with the learned couplings.
+The main goal of these models is to sample chromatin configurations that resemble the structural features of the real chromatin domains observed in the experimental genomic data.